Understanding Toxicity: A Balanced Approach to Health

 Selenium at 200 mcg/day — well below the Tolerable Upper Intake Level of 400 mcg/day — is sometimes labeled “toxic,” despite its essential role as a co-factor in converting T4 to the active form, T3.

-Hypromellose (HPMC), a widely approved plant-derived capsule material listed in the FDA Inactive Ingredients Database, has been called “a toxic drug.”
+Hypromellose (HPMC), a widely approved plant-derived capsule material listed in the FDA Inactive Ingredients Database, has been called “a toxic drug,” yet it has been used to coat supplement capsules.

-Copper, an essential mineral required for brain enzymes and antioxidant defense, is broadly declared toxic despite documented deficiency risks and the fact that only a specific genetic condition (Wilson’s disease) causes pathological accumulation.
+Copper, an essential mineral required for brain enzymes and antioxidant defense, is widely considered toxic despite documented risks of deficiency.
+Only a specific genetic condition, Wilson’s disease, causes pathological accumulation.
+You can read more here

 Even entire categories — such as herbs used in Traditional Chinese Medicine, Ayurveda, or Western herbalism — are casually labeled toxic without naming specific compounds, doses, or mechanisms.
 While certain botanicals do carry dose-dependent risks (e.g., pyrrolizidine alkaloids or aristolochic acid), blanket dismissals ignore thousands of years of empirical use and a growing body of peer-reviewed safety and efficacy data.